realfaiq/100-Days-of-Python/README.md

 Day-60: Revised and practiced the concept of clustering with kmeans in python. <br />
 Day-61: Started learning Keras.
 Also, revised and practiced KNN model in python. <br />
 Day-62: Trained a model using Keras api of tensorflow with 97% accuracy. <br />
+Day-63: Worked more with Keras and trained and made predictions with the sequential model. <br />